 - Annual redetermination requirements.

-The clean framing: KinGAP pays the same monthly amount you received as a foster parent, typically $570 to $915/month basic, with special-needs premiums on top.
-The amount depends on county, age, and needs level.
-Pull your specific rate from the OCFS rate page or call your local DSS.
+The clean framing: KinGAP pays close to the same monthly amount you would have received as a foster parent, capped at the applicable foster boarding home rate.
+Pull your specific rate from the OCFS foster boarding home rate page or call your local DSS.

-Two NY statutory expansions are operative law and matter for any kinship caregiver previously told they "did not qualify."
+The change to who qualifies is operative law and matters for any kinship caregiver previously told they "did not qualify."

 - Expanded "prospective relative guardian" to include relatives of half-siblings (where the relative is also the prospective guardian of the half-sibling).

-- Added fictive kin, "an adult with a positive relationship with the child," including a step-parent, godparent, neighbor, or family friend whose relationship pre-existed the foster placement.
+- Added fictive kin, "an adult with a positive relationship with the child, including, but not limited to, a step-parent, godparent, neighbor or family friend."

 If you were told before 3/12/2018 that you did not qualify because you were not a blood relative or because the child has a half-sibling complication, you should call the NYS Kinship Navigator and ask for a re-determination under current law.

-- In secondary education or in a program leading to high-school equivalency.
+- Completing secondary education or a program leading to high-school equivalency.

 - Enrolled in postsecondary or vocational education.